TheDiscordian/ipfs-sync/README.md

 If you're on an Arch based distro, `ipfs-sync` is available on the [AUR](https://aur.archlinux.org/packages/ipfs-sync/).

-Binaries are availble on the [releases](https://github.com/TheDiscordian/ipfs-sync/releases) page for other distros.
+Binaries are available on the [releases](https://github.com/TheDiscordian/ipfs-sync/releases) page for other distros.

 ### Source